msv-lab/llm-play/README.md

              --relation __TRIMMED_CASE_INSENSITIVE__ \
              --output classes

-When data exported into CSV is truncated, the corresponding column name is changed from `Content` to `Content [Truncated]`.
-After that, such a CSV cannot be used as an input to `--map` and `--partition`.
+When data exported into CSV is truncated, the corresponding column name is changed from `Sample Content` to `Sample Content [Truncated]`.
+A CSV with `Sample Content [Truncated]` cannot be used as an input to `--map` and `--partition`.

-To convert between different formats, a transfomtion with an identity function can used:
+To convert between different formats, a transformation with an identity function can used:

     llm-play --map data --function __ID__ --relation __ID__ --output data.json